metomi/rose/sphinx/api/configuration/metadata.rst

-         The trigger syntax also supports a logical expression using the Rose metadata :ref:`mini-language <app-meta-mini-lang>`, in the same way as the :rose:conf:`range` or :rose:conf`fail-if` metadata.
-As with :rose:conf`range`, inter-variable comparisons are disallowed.
+         The trigger syntax also supports a logical expression using the Rose metadata :ref:`mini-language <app-meta-mini-lang>`, in the same way as the :rose:conf:`range` or :rose:conf:`fail-if` metadata.
+As with :rose:conf:`range`, inter-variable comparisons are disallowed.

          .. code-block:: rose